Didn’t Get a Response to Discovery Served by Mail Because It Was eFiled?

-We recently served a Notice to Admit upon a defense attorney and did not receive a response within the 20 days allowed.
+We recently served a Notice to Admit upon a defense attorney by mail and did not receive a response within the 20 days allowed.

-After efiling a Summons and Complaint, the defense attorney efiled an Answer which denied ownership of the defendant’s car.
-We served a Notice to Admit that the defendant owns the car.
+After eFiling a Summons and Complaint, the defense attorney eFiled an Answer which denied ownership of the defendant’s car.
+We served, by mail, a Notice to Admit that the defendant owns the car.

 I like the idea of e-filing all documents including discovery documents because there is a clear record of the filing.
 Defense lawyers frequently claim they never received our papers, especially one particular defense law firm which has made that claim on every case we have with them.